 - Choose fresh foods that freeze well if there’s a chance you won’t get around to eating them in time.

 - The length of time that food will last depends on how fresh it was when you bought it.
 Local, in-season produce will last much longer than produce that has been shipped a long way.

 How To Store

 - Learn where to store all the fruits and vegetables to keep them fresher longer.
-Download this handy Fruit and vegetable storage guide Download PDF 800 K.
+Download our handy food storage guide in multiple languages.

 - Many fruits give off natural gases as they ripen that make other produce spoil faster.
 Separate fruit that is very ripe from others that are not as ripe.

 - Store bananas, apples and tomatoes by themselves and store fruits and vegetables in different bins.

 - Consider using storage bags or containers designed to help extend the life of your produce.

 - If you like your fruit at room temperature, take what you will eat for the day out of the fridge in the morning, rather than keeping a fruit bowl out.